Sleep improves athletic performance!

 65% Increased risk of injury

-As so often, the right combination is crucial for success.
-Sport and sleep therefore have a healthy interrelationship: sleep promotes regeneration and athletic performance, while regular exercise in return improves sleep quality and falling asleep (herelearn more).
-"A good combination of sleep, exercise and a healthy diet are not only the central building blocks for physical performance, but also for health and well-being," says our sleep expert Dr. Markus Dworak.
+As is so often the case, the right combination is crucial to success.
+Sport and sleep therefore have a healthy relationship: sleep promotes regeneration and athletic performance, while regular sport in return improves the quality of sleep and the ability to fall asleep (here find out more).
+“A good combination of sleep, exercise and a healthy diet are not only the central building blocks for physical performance, but also for health and well-being,” says our sleep expert Dr. Markus Dworak.

-Regardless of whether you are a professional or a hobby athlete, if you want to improve in the long term, you should pay close attention to your own sleeping habits and give your body enough time to regenerate and adapt to stress.
-This not only increases your own performance and health, but also puts you in a better mood! :)
+Regardless of whether you are a professional or amateur athlete, anyone who wants to improve in the long term should pay close attention to their own sleeping habits and give the body enough time to regenerate and adapt to the stress.
+This not only increases your performance and health, but also puts you in a better mood! :)

 6. Conclusion

-• Regular exercise is essential and has numerous positive effects on the health of body and mind.
+• Regular exercise is essential and has numerous positive effects for the health of the body and mind.

 • Performance only improves during regeneration after training.
 The central recovery phase and therefore of great importance is sleep.